10 Foods That Siberian Huskies Should Avoid

 FAQ

-A: Many Huskies are lactose intolerant.
-Small amounts of plain yogurt or cheese may be tolerated, but I always recommend moderation and close observation.
+Some are lactose intolerant.
+Small amounts of plain yogurt or cheese may be okay, but watch for digestive upset.

-A: Raw eggs carry salmonella risk and can interfere with biotin absorption.
-Cooked eggs are a safer, protein-rich option.
+Raw eggs risk salmonella and interfere with biotin.
+Cooked eggs are a safer protein option.

 Q: Can Huskies eat fish?

-A: Yes, cooked fish like salmon or whitefish is excellent for coat and joint health when bones are removed.
+Cooked fish like salmon or whitefish is excellent for joints and coat when bones are removed.

-A: Large raw beef bones can be safe under supervision.
-Avoid cooked bones entirely.
+Large raw beef bones can be used under supervision.
+Avoid all cooked bones.

-A: Apples (no seeds), blueberries, strawberries, and bananas are safe in moderation and provide antioxidants.
+Apples (no seeds), blueberries, strawberries, and bananas are safe in moderation.

 Final Thoughts